 In 2018, CommonWealth Partners diverted a total of 2,362 tons of waste from the landfill, representing a 52% weighted diversion rate.
 We have also been able to keep a pulse on the amount of electronic waste recycled year-over-year.
-Through our annual hosted e-waste recycling events, our properties collect e-waste to ensure they do not end up in the landfill.
+Through the annual hosted e-waste recycling events, our properties collect e-waste to ensure they do not end up in the landfill.
 In 2018, we collected over 14 tons of e-waste; that's equivalent to avoiding 95.12 MTCO2e of emissions and equivalent to taking 246.42 cars off the road.
 Our properties continue to host events and educate their tenants on the importance of diverting waste to help reduce our greenhouse gas emissions as well.

 In 2018, 560 Mission continued to show the greatest diversion rates across the entire portfolio, with an 89.2% diversion rate.
-This is due to the increased diversion receptacles available onsite, including textiles,

-Styrofoam, shredding, e-waste, and of course deskside composting and general recycling.
+This is due to the increased diversion receptacles available onsite, including textiles, Styrofoam, shredding, e-waste, and of course deskside composting and general recycling.
 The City of San Francisco has provided additional guidance to ensure properties stick to a diversion rate over 75% with the intent of zero waste by 2020.
-The property with the highest increase in diversion rate from 2017-2018 is City Center Plaza with a 3% increase in waste diverted, due to increased signage onsite and education.
+The property with the highest increase in diversion rate from